sollecitom/software-product-development-blog/content/posts/2023/2023-12-05-start-with-a-skeleton-not-to-die-a-zombie.md

 - Imagine you're having a live incident, you can ask your logging system to give you all the logs for a given invocation ID.
 Your system will merge the direct logs from the application containing that ID, and re-consume all events with that invocation ID, to produce a search space for you.
 Your system should show the whole tree of correlated logs and events.
 - If you create wrapping types for PII and secrets, you can easily avoid these being leaked in the direct application logs, and you can mask them when putting them in the search space.
 - My advice is to use open-source tools for logs collection and searching, as commercial solutions can get expensive quickly.

-## Outbound invocations

-- If your applications initiate outbound invocations to a tenant's infrastructure, you'll need to somehow prove these are genuine and originated from the right environment.
-- For webhooks, you should consider [HTTP Message Signatures](https://httpwg.org/http-extensions/draft-ietf-httpbis-message-signatures.html).
-- Each tenant-specific area of your infrastructure should generate a key pair (with rotation) used to sign outbound requests.
-- The receiver should retrieve the public key from a well-known endpoint exposed under the tenant-specific subdomain (so protected by mTLS, IP address range restrictions, etc.), and use the key to verify the signature.
-- As a trade-off, you might also decide to encrypt using a symmetric key, at the cost of not being able to cache this, and having a higher performance hit.

 # Application development